 Check out this post featured here: http://topreveal.com/diy-kitchen-cabinet-shelf-ideas

 Formula: total sq. footage x 1.5 = total wattage needed.
-Total wattage divided by 60 or 100 watts = total amount of recessed can lights.
+Total wattage divided by 60 watts (or whichever wattage you select) = total amount of recessed can lights.

 Part C: Light spacing in a row: